larrybolt/WebShop/README.md

 Configurations are retrieved from `/WebContent/WEB-INF/config.xml`, an example is available at `/WebContent/WEB-INF/config.example.xml`

 ## TODO
-- [x] Retrieve and store products from DB
-- [ ] Write tests for ProductRepository
+- Write tests
-- [ ] Alter Person to use hashes for authentication (changes in Person, PersonService and PersonRepository)
+- Alter Person to use hashes for authentication (changes in Person, PersonService and PersonRepository)
-- [ ] Retrieve and store persons in DB
-- [ ] Expand persons to admins and customers
+- Expand persons to admins and customers
-- [ ] Use cookies/sessions to keep users logged in
+- Use cookies/sessions to keep users logged in
+- Escape html in input, perhaps using [apache.commons escapeHtml](https://commons.apache.org/proper/commons-lang/javadocs/api-2.6/org/apache/commons/lang/StringEscapeUtils.html#escapeHtml(java.lang.String))